sleroq/post-balancer/README.md

 # post-balancer
  Schedule your telegram posts automatically - [@postbalancer_bot](https://t.me/postbalancer_bot)

-# idea
+# Idea
- You can just send your post to the bot and bot will figure out when to publish it.
+ Just send your messages to the bot and it will decide what to publish and when by itself.\
- Timing will depend on
+ Bot will take into account the following configurable parameters
+ - Day of the week
- - Date and time
+ - Holidays
+ - Time zone
+ - Custom preferred/undesirable hours/days
+ - Maximum number of posts for one day/week
- - Number of posts in one day/week
+ - Minimum number of posts for one day/week